honojs/website/content/docs/api/routing.md

 app.get('/foo', (c) => c.text('foo'))
 ```

-If you want a "_fallback_" handler, write the code below the other handler.
+If you want to have a "_fallback_" handler, write the code below the other handler.

 ```ts
 app.get('/foo', (c) => c.text('foo')) // foo